Guðrún Helgadóttir Children's Book Award

 What are the awards?

 The prize winner receives a monetary award along with the recognition itself.
-The prize money is provided by Reykjavík City and one award is presented annually around Guðrún Helgadóttir's birthday on Sept.
-7. In 2025, the amount of the Reward will be 1,000,000 Icelandic krónur.
+Reykjavík City funds the prize, which is presented annually around Guðrún Helgadóttir's birthday on September 7.
+In 2026, the amount of the Reward will be 1,000,000 Icelandic krónur.

 How can I participate?